What Is A Doula?Doulas Are Professionals

 Virtually anyone preparing for the experience of having a baby can benefit from the presence of a birth doula, including people who are looking for support with:

-Doulas are well equipped to effectively support people’s efforts to avoid pain medications and interventions and to have unmedicated vaginal deliveries.
-A doula’s skill set is made up of emotional, physical, and informational tools designed to help you achieve the experience of natural childbirth within a hospital, birth center, or home setting.
+Doulas are well equipped with comfort and coping techniques that effectively support people’s goals for unmedicated vaginal delivery and avoiding pain medications and medical interventions.
+A doula’s skill set is made up of emotional, physical, and informational tools designed to help people achieve the experience of undisturbed childbirth within a hospital, birth center, or home setting.

 Epidural Assisted Birth